Valence Modifications in Hygroscopic VI3 Degraded Crystals via Soft X-Ray Synchrotron Radiation: Results and discussion

 In the XPS spectra, we can see how the aged sample shows the majority of the V 2\textit{p} signal coming from higher binding energies compared to the as-cleaved one.
 After irradiation, the component at lower binding energies has emerged, consistently with what seen in XAS (Fig.~\ref{fig:Fig3}c).
 The O 1\textit{s} peak contains several components, corresponding to different bound states.
-At the lowest binding energy, the O signal marks the presence of vanadium-O\textsuperscript{2-} bonds; the higher binding energy component can be likely ascribed to surface bonded H\textsubscript{2}O replacing the I\textsuperscript{-} ligands \cite{Linn1984,Choudhury1989,Mastrippolito2022}, with possibly a minor contribution from O-C bonds \cite{Ren2020}.
+At the lowest binding energy, the O signal marks the presence of vanadium-O\textsuperscript{2-} bonds; the higher binding energy component can be likely ascribed to O-H bonds due to surface bonded H\textsubscript{2}O replacing the I\textsuperscript{-} ligands \cite{Linn1984,Choudhury1989,Mastrippolito2022}, with possibly a minor contribution from O-C bonds \cite{Ren2020}.
 The element ratio O:V in mol\% can be approximately estimated as 1.7:1 in the aged sample, and 1.3:1 in the irradiated sample, by combining the photoionization cross sections and the respective integrated areas.
 It has to be underlined that this rough estimation does not take into account the different distribution of the two atomic species within the probed thickness.
-Given that XAS, a more depth-sensitive technique, also reveals chemical changes upon irradiation, we consider reasonable the assumption that, within the probing depth of XPS at these photon energies (around \SI{1}{\nano\metre} \cite{Seah1979}), both O and V are evenly distributed in the sample.
-The overall O 1\textit{s} signal in Fig. \ref{fig:Fig4} decreases by roughly \SI{25}{\percent} after irradiation; within the multiplet structure, the peak at highest binding energies is more strongly suppressed, whereas the peak at lower binding energies decreases less dramatically and considerably broadens.
+Given that XAS, a technique whose probing depth amounts from \SIrange{4}{6}{\nano\m}\cite{Frazer2003}, also reveals chemical changes upon irradiation, we consider reasonable the assumption that, within the probing depth of XPS at these photon energies (around \SI{1}{\nano\metre} \cite{Seah1979}), both O and V are evenly distributed in the probed area.
+The overall O 1\textit{s} signal in Fig. \ref{fig:Fig4} decreases by roughly \SI{25}{\percent} after irradiation; within the multiplet structure, the peak due to O-H bonds, \textit{i.e.} water molecules, is more strongly suppressed, whereas the peak due to V-O\textsuperscript{2-} bonds decreases less dramatically and considerably broadens.
 Conversely, the integrated areas of the V 2\textit{p} structures do not change within the level of confidence of the fit.
-Compared to the expectations for compounds displaying 4+ or 5+ valence, the relatively low O:V ratio accounts also for the presence of clean VI\textsubscript{3}, whose fraction at low binding energies indeed becomes larger after irradiation.
+Compared to the expectations for compounds displaying 4+ or 5+ valence, the relatively low O:V ratio accounts also for the presence of clean VI\textsubscript{3}.

-From these observations we can surmise that the impinging X-rays at mild photon flux intensities partially desorb oxygen and H\textsubscript{2}O molecules hydrating VI\textsubscript{3}, and change the coordination and bonding of the vanadium oxides.